Geometrodynamical description of two-dimensional electrodynamics: Electrodynamics-Gravity equivalence

 with $(\bar{\varphi},\varphi)$ and $(\bar{w},w)$ being real bosonic fields while $(\bar{\zeta},\zeta)$ and $(\bar{z},z)$ are hermitian fermionic fields.
 The fields $(\bar{\varphi},\bar{\zeta},\bar{w},\bar{z})$ are 0-forms while $(\varphi,\zeta,w,z)$ are 1-forms.
 The mass dimension of all extra fields are $[\bar{\varphi}]=[\bar{\zeta}]=[\bar{w}]=[\bar{z}]=0$ and $[\varphi]=[\zeta]=[w]=[z]=1$.
 The fact that we introduced integer spin fermions must be clarified.
 The reason is that we are aiming the quantization of the model via BRST framework.
 Indeed, the auxiliary fields form a BRST octet system and do not affect the physical content of the model \cite{Piguet:1995er}.
 In fact, under BRST symmetry, the new auxiliary fields transform as

 and

 And the auxiliary action $S_m$ can be written as a BRST exact quantity,

 Thus, from the BRST point of view \cite{Piguet:1995er} we are not introducing any physical degree of freedom.
 Moreover, action \eqref{sm} is a surface term, only trivially affecting the boundary of $\mathbb{R}^2$.
-For completeness and further use, all quantum numbers of the fields on the electromagnetic side are displayed in Table \ref{table1} (including the Faddeev-Popov ghosts and the Lautrup-Nakanishi field).
+For completeness and further use, all quantum numbers of the fields on the electromagnetic side are displayed in Table \ref{table1}.

 The full action to start with is then

 It is easy to see that we have extra degrees of freedom at the side of electrodynamics, a total of fifteen against the six degrees of freedom at the gravity side.
 The consequence is that we will end up with extra degrees of freedom at the target gravity theory.
 In fact, a possible map accounting for this reads